myshell-ai/AIlice/README.md

 - **Natural multi-Agent invocation and interaction mechanism.**
 - **Parsing LLM output in the most flexible way possible, supporting more varied function call mechanisms.**
 - **Support for various open-source LLMs and commercial models like gpt-4.**
-- **Support for peripheral modules such as web page, pdf browsing, searching, sh, Python code execution, voice dialogue, etc. which run as RPC services in a separable runtime environment.**
+- **Support for peripheral modules such as web page, pdf browsing, searching, bash, Python code execution, voice dialogue, etc. which run as RPC services in a separable runtime environment.**

 # COOL things we can do